arman-yekkehkhani/data_analysis/README.md

 python main.py

 # computes number of target-target pairs having more than one disease in common
-# this process is a bit lengthy(takes about 5 min to run on my laptop with 8Gb of Ram and Quad-Core Intel Core i5) so
+# this process is a bit lengthy(takes about 30s to run on my laptop with 8Gb of Ram and Quad-Core Intel Core i5) so
 python main.py --common_neighbors

 # removes directories containing the datasets in the current dir